adhuham/laravel-guidelines/README.md

 ## Naming Conventions
 ### Controllers
-All controller names MUST start with a singular noun, followed by the word "Controller" at the end, and MUST be in PascalCase.
+All controllers MUST start with a singular noun followed by the word "Controller" at the end, and MUST be in PascalCase.

-Correct
+Do
 ```php
 class PostController extends Controller
 ```

-Wrong
+Don't
 ```php
 class Posts_Controller extends Controller
 class post_controller extends Controller